 Blue skies with bright sunshine is the default setting for Bermuda’s weather.
 While the temperatures are generally mild, the island’s weather can be a bit quirky – umbrellas can be going up for brief showers in the West End while people in the East End are basking in sunshine.
 Out here, you’ll find gentle tradewinds and generous trade-offs: the wind makes for world-class sailing, and rainfall throughout the year keeps the parks and golf courses lush.

-Reading taken January 23, 4:55 am AST (Bermuda Time) at Bermuda International
+Recorded at 4:55 am AT (Bermuda Time) at L.F.
+Wade International Airport

 Islanders often go online to check the radar to see if it’s a day for beaching or boating, but expert local opinions can be just as enlightening.
 Hotel doormen give impressively accurate forecasts.
 Same goes for tennis coaches, taxi drivers and especially fishermen, who can predict a specific time of day for the next shower.
 Truth is, the weather rarely gets in your way.
 The warmest months are the most popular, but whatever time of year you visit you can play golf, sail, fish, hike, cycle and end the day with a sunset cruise.